 Recently the dryer broke and I planned to just get a new one.
 But while waiting to go choose one, I decided to try to trouble shoot the problem.

-A few Youtube and the dryer was working like new!
+A few Youtube videos later and the dryer was working like new!

 The washing machine has broken several times, and we’ve been able to troubleshoot and Youtube-repair it back into working order.

 What money saving laundry tips would you add?

 Be sure to leave a comment and let me know!

 BEFORE YOU LEAVE….will you do me a BIG favor?